 Senior Lecturer, Finance

-John DeTore is a Senior Lecturer in Finance at the MIT Sloan School of Management, where he teaches Institutional Portfolio Management.
+Jeffrey L. Shames is a Senior Lecturer in Finance and an Executive in Residence at the MIT Sloan School of Management.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.